divyanshs18/Smartsense_assignment_divyansh_saini/README.md

 The system includes two components:

 Email Classification: Classifies emails based on their content using a simple neural network.
-Automated Response System: Generates automated responses based on the content of the email, or escalates it to a human if needed.
+Automated Response System: Generates automated responses based on the content of the email, or escalates it to HOD if needed.
 Features
 Automatic email classification into predefined categories.
 Pretrained and custom models for classification.